 Abomination – a thing that causes disgust or hatred.
 Desolation – a state of complete emptiness.
 Holy place – the Holy place referred to an area of the Temple outside the Holy of Holies where only the High Priest could go.
 When there was no temple it was an area of the sanctuary (tent of meeting) for the Jews, outside the holy of holies.

-Though this leaves room for the imagination, we have a general view of what took place.
+Though this leaves room for the imagination, we have a general view of what will take place.
 Something detestable in the Temple, that causes it to become desolate.
 Jesus said it was “spoken of through Daniel the prophet,” so let’s take a look at what Daniel actually said in the verses referring to this abomination.
 But before we do so, 2 Thessalonians 2 also gives us an idea of precisely what is going to take place:

 1Now we request you, brethren, with regard to the coming of our Lord Jesus Christ and our gathering together to Him, 2 that you not be quickly shaken from your composure or be disturbed either by a spirit or a message or a letter as if from us, to the effect that the day of the Lord has come.
 3 Let no one in any way deceive you, for it will not come unless the apostasy comes first, and the man of lawlessness is revealed, the son of destruction, 4 who opposes and exalts himself above every so-called god or object of worship, so that he takes his seat in the temple of God, displaying himself as being God.

 The antichrist will enter the Temple and seat himself in a position of authority.
 At this time he presents himself as Deity and insists on being worshipped.
 When he does this, perhaps he places something in the Temple to be worshipped… an image, statue or something like that?
 When this occurs, it will trigger the great persecution… perhaps this is a part of his message – hate toward the God of Israel and His followers?
 Now, let’s look at what was spoken of through Daniel the prophet: